mahfeshar/CornPop_Ideaverse/Atlas/Notes/Ideas/Programming/DotNet/CSharp/Cs System.Object.md

 - All data types **inherits from this class** for 2 reasons:
-    - **generics was invented in 2005** so from 2002 to 2005 System.Object was used for every thing.
+    - **Generics was invented in 2005** so from 2002 to 2005 System.Object was used for every thing.
     - **set of behaviors should be supported in all Data Types:**
         - Public Virtual String `ToString();` → **return object state (values) in string form**
         - Public Virtual int `GetHashCode();` → **return object identity (unique identifier)**